OCHA-DAP/hdx-scraper-copernicus/README.md

  You will also need to supply the universal .useragents.yaml file in your home directory as specified in the parameter *user_agent_config_yaml* passed to facade in run.py.
-The collector reads the key **hdx-scraper-ghsl** as specified in the parameter *user_agent_lookup*.
+The collector reads the key **hdx-scraper-copernicus** as specified in the parameter *user_agent_lookup*.

  Alternatively, you can set up environment variables: `USER_AGENT`, `HDX_KEY`,